SchlossLab/severe-CDI/paper/paper-gfm.md

 other (P \< 0.05).
 We plotted the receiver-operator characteristic curve and found that the pragmatic severity models outperformed the others at all specificity values ([Figure 2](#fig-performance) B).
-For comparison, a prior study trained a logistic regression model on whole Electronic Health Record data extracted on the day of CDI diagnosis to predict attributable severity, yielding an AUROC of 0.69 (Li et al. 2019).
+For comparison, a prior study with a different dataset trained a logistic regression model on whole Electronic Health Record data extracted on the day of CDI diagnosis to predict attributable severity, yielding an AUROC of `r ehr_auroc` (Li et al. 2019).
 While our OTU-based attributable severity model did not meet this performance, the OTU-based pragmatic severity model performed just as well as the EHR-based model in terms of AUROC.

 <div id="fig-performance">